Skip to main content

 California Security Deposit Limits: What You Can Charge in 2026

 California’s security deposit laws are among the strictest in the nation, and as a self-managing landlord, getting them wrong can cost you thousands in penalties and legal fees.
-The state caps security deposits at two months’ rent for unfurnished properties and three months’ rent for furnished properties – but there’s more to it than these basic limits.

 Here’s what you can legally collect as a security deposit in California: